 Choosing the type of roof for your new home can be difficult.
 With so many materials and profiles to choose from the New Zealand housing industry is awash with options.
-In this article we have summed up the most commonly used roofing types in NZ and their prices.
+In this article we have summarised the most commonly used roofing types in NZ and their prices.

 Standard Longrun Roofing (sheets of profiled steel)